Sebastian PerumbillyAssistant Professor

 Phone: (203) 392-6410

-Dr. Sebastian Perumbilly's research focuses on Evidence Based Practices (EBPs) related to treating substance abuse and addiction; assessing and treating substance abuse and addiction in relational contexts of couples and families; developing substance addiction treatment programs in collaboration with multidisciplinary teams of treatment professionals; exploring the voices of indigenous mental health professionals working in the field of addiction treatment in postcolonial settings; transferability of marriage, couple and family therapy (MCFT) models to international and multicultural educational and treatment settings; collaborating with international educators and treatment professionals in developing culturally sensitive models of MCFT training and treatment programs; searching for the links between spirituality and psychotherapy; assessing, conceptualizing and designing systemically-focused clinical treatment and prevention programs.
+Dr. Perumbilly’s research focuses on 21st century parenting, evidence based practices (EBPs) related to treating substance abuse and addiction; indigenous methods of addiction treatment; role of families in addiction treatment; assessing and treating addiction in relational contexts of couples and families; developing substance addiction treatment programs in collaboration with multidisciplinary teams of treatment professionals; exploring the voices of indigenous mental health professionals working in the field of addiction treatment in postcolonial settings; transferability of marriage and family therapy (MFT) models to international and multicultural educational and treatment settings; collaborating with international educators and treatment professionals in developing culturally sensitive models of MFT training and treatment programs; searching for the links between spirituality and psychotherapy; assessing, conceptualizing and designing systemically-focused clinical treatment and prevention programs.
 During the years 2010-2011, he completed the first national research study in India focusing on addiction treatment programs affiliated with all the regional resource training centers (RRTCs) of the National Institute of Social Defense (NISD) in postcolonial India.
-His current research projects focus on indigenous methods of addiction treatment in international settings; and the role of families in addiction treatment.

-Along with his graduate teaching, research and clinical supervision at Southern Connecticut State University, Dr. Perumbilly maintains a small clinical practice, and works with individuals, groups, couples and families.
-He serves as an Academic Liaison to Connecticut Association of Marriage and family therapy (CTAMFT).
-Additionally, he serves on the board of directors as a clinical consultant to several treatment centers in Connecticut.
+Along with his graduate teaching, research and clinical supervision at Southern Connecticut State University, Dr. Perumbilly maintains a small private practice, and works with children, adults, couples and families.
+He serves as an Academic Liaison to Connecticut Association of Marriage and family therapy (CTAMFT), and on the board of directors as a clinical consultant to several treatment centers in Connecticut.

 Dr. Perumbilly holds two master's degrees and a doctoral degree.
 He received his first M.A. in Bioethics from the Holy Apostles College and Seminary, CT.
-His second M.A. and Ph.D. are in the field of Human Development & Family Studies (HDFS) with a focus in marriage, couple and family therapy (MCFT) from the University of Connecticut, CT.
+His second M.A. and Ph.D. are in the field of Human Development & Family Studies (HDFS) with a focus in marriage, family therapy (MFT) from the University of Connecticut, CT.